MEDIA GUIDES / Web Performance

 It is important to evaluate plugins carefully and remove old, unwanted or ineffective ones.
 Even for the plugins a website really needs, it is important to select those that have the smallest possible impact on performance.

 To see which plugins have the greatest impact on your site’s performance, selectively disable each one and measure performance on important pages.
-Although this is time-consuming, it will help you identify the “offending plugins” that are significantly hurting performance.
-Alternatively, some website performance scanners can automatically analyze plugins and generate a performance report for all plugins on a website.
+Although this process can be time-consuming, it helps you identify the “offending plugins” that are significantly hurting performance.
+Alternatively, some website performance scanners can automatically analyze plugins and generate a performance report for all plugins on a website, streamlining the identification of performance bottlenecks.

 Optimize Images and Video